3 Helpful things runners should know about patellar tendonitis exercises

 When injured, your patellar tendon loses some strength, meaning it can't tolerate loads as well as before.
 Injured patellar tendons are also very sensitive to compression, stretch, and sudden load increases.

-Considering these factors and the current research, the most important exercises for patellar tendonitis are those that 1) strengthen your tendon and restore its capacity to cope with your sporting loads and 2) be adaptable, allowing you to carefully balance each element of stress (compression, stretch, and sudden loads) as your tendon heals.
+- are adaptable, allowing you to carefully balance each element of stress (compression, stretch, and sudden loads) as your tendon heals.

 Squats work well because they meet both of these needs.